 - Achieved a minimum cumulative GPA of 2.75 for either the total hours or for the last 96 quarter hours of the baccalaureate degree.

-- Obtained recommendations from three individuals knowing the applicant’s professional abilities and personal qualities well.
+- Obtained recommendations from three individuals knowing the applicant’s academic and professional abilities and personal qualities well.

 - Submitted a personal statement of professional goals and objectives as directed by the School.

 - Achieved a score of 550 on the TOEFL, if English is spoken as a second language.

 - A satisfactory score on the GRE general sections.